How To Recognize Emotional Or Verbal Abuse

 Rawpixel

-Verbal abuse crosses the line - don't stand for it
+Verbal abuse crosses the line

 The American Psychological Association defines verbal abuse as “extremely critical, threatening, or insulting words delivered in oral or written form and intended to demean, belittle, or frighten the recipient.”

-It’s a manipulation tactic intended to affect the emotions, behaviors, and/or decisions of the person on the receiving end in an effort to exert control.
+Verbal abuse is a manipulation tactic intended to affect the emotions, behaviors, and/or decisions of the person on the receiving end in an effort to exert control.
 Sometimes, this type of abuse is thinly disguised as love or concern.
 Other times, it’s more overt and instills immediate fear in the person it’s directed at—such as fear of humiliation, failure, physical violence, or abandonment.
-Note that verbal abuse can be engaged in or received by anyone of any age, gender, sexual orientation, race, or circumstance.

-Common signs of verbal abuse
+Common signs of hurtful verbal abuse

-Verbal abuse can sometimes be more difficult to identify than physical abuse.
-This may be because it’s talked about less or has been normalized in media, or because it doesn’t leave the kind of visible scars that physical abuse can—though it can be extremely harmful nonetheless.
-It’s also not uncommon for targets of this type of abuse to excuse the behavior away, especially because their abusers may make them feel that they’re being oversensitive and that it’s nothing more than teasing, or that they’re only being tough on them to help them.
+It’s also not uncommon for targets of this type of abuse to excuse the behavior away, especially because their abusers may regularly suggest that they’re being oversensitive and that it’s nothing more than teasing, or that they’re only being tough on them to help them.
 That’s why learning to recognize this type of harm can be so important, so you can take the steps necessary to get help.

 Here are some common signs of verbal abuse that you can look out for if you suspect you may be experiencing verbal abuse.
-Note that while anyone can lose their temper or say something they didn't mean, it’s when this behavior happens consistently and makes you feel ashamed and fearful again and again that verbal abuse could be taking place.
+Note that while anyone can lose their temper or say something they didn't mean, it’s when this behavior happens consistently and creates shame or fear in you, again and again, that verbal abuse could be taking place.

-Being argumentative about ordinary topics
+Being emotional and argumentative about ordinary topics

 Certain subjects lend themselves to debate, like politics or philosophy.
 However, verbally abusive people may aggressively counter opinions you have even on ordinary topics, like a movie you watched together.
 They may try to convince you that your opinions are wrong and often won’t let it go until you’ve given in.